We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 (Image credit: Lina Skukauskė)

-When doing a photo shoot for a client, how many photos do you take on average, and how many of those photos make it into the finished product?
-Do the final photos undergo digital editing as well?
+Q: When doing a photo shoot for a client, how many photos do you take on average, and how many of those photos make it into the finished product?

 All chosen images undergo digital editing in Lightroom: contrast, colors, light, etc. I enjoy this part of my work a lot.
 Bigger brands/agencies usually have their own employees who can do the more difficult editing if that is necessary.